 Calcium soap greases primary benefit is in water resistance, said Fish.
 Calcium sulfonate and calcium sulfonate complex greases have significant advantages over other thickener types, with respect to temperature resistance, load carrying and rust resistance.

 St. Aubin described calcium sulfonate greases as good to excellent performing greases, which have anti-wear properties and rust and corrosion protection inherent to the thickener system.
 Calcium sulfonate brings good to excellent properties that other thickeners require additives to do, he explained.

 Anhydrous is a more usable grease in most applications, as well.
 Calcium hydrated greases require water to help keep the grease together.
 As the grease loses water, it becomes thinner, making it unusable in hot applications.
-Anhydrous doesnt have this tie water.
-Instead, it is held together by calcium 12-hydroxystearate grease and doesnt boil away when approaching high temperatures.
+Anhydrous doesn’t have this water.
+Instead, it is held together by calcium 12-hydroxystearate grease and doesn’t boil away when approaching high temperatures.

 There are also cost and supply considerations when searching for alternatives to lithium greases.
 Calcium is readily available, considered more environmentally friendly and more economical, said Fish.

 “It comes down to the lithium price and availability,” explained St. Aubin.
 “When the lithium price essentially doubled, that got everybody’s attention.
 The grease manufacturers had to figure out, ‘I can’t get lithium, how do I serve the market?’
 The obvious answer is ‘what thickener can bring similar or better properties?’
 And that’s calcium.”